 Buying a phone used to mean tirelessly porting over your settings and content from your old blower to your new one, but since the arrival of smart phones, this laborious process has mercifully become a thing of the past.

 If you've already taken advantage of Android's backup features then when you fire up the Nexus 5 for the first time you'll be able to restore all of your content and apps quickly and easily.
 If you haven't, then go to Settings > Backup & Reset, and tick "Back up my data" and "Automatic Restore".
 The first option ensures that all of your settings are stored in the cloud, while the second allows you to retain app-relevant data so that if you have to reinstall something, all the settings will be remembered.

-9. Exit and enter Immersive mode
+9. Google Nexus 5 tips and tricks - Exit and enter Immersive mode

 Immersive mode is another Android 4.4 introduction, and is a fancy way of saying "Full Screen".
 During relevant apps -- such as Google Play Books and Google Play Movies -- Android 4.4 will automatically expand the image to fill the entire screen, hiding elements like the notifications bar and other menus.
 To exit the mode, simply tap the screen -- simple!